Primary Navigation Mobile

 A tyre pressure monitoring system comes as standard in many high-end cars, but it’s a relatively simple aftermarket accessory you can fit to your car.
 Of course, there are plenty of cheap and nasty aftermarket TPMS’s but equally, there are numerous options that are excellent.

 This set is our recommendation.
 It’s very simple to install and gives reliable, accurate readings.
 Each sensor is for a specific wheel, i.e. left front, rear right etc. These four sensors screw onto the tyre valve stem and secured in place using the locknut tool provided.
-Pressure readings are then sent via a wireless signal to the display the plugs into the cigarette lighter.
+Pressure readings are then sent via a wireless signal to the display that plugs into the cigarette lighter.

 This tyre pressure monitoring system reads in both bar and psi and each sensor uses a 3V CR1632 battery.